 Sunyata is a key theme of the Heart Sutra.
-Sunyata is often understood as "emptiness", but may also be understood differently, as it is in Mahayana scriptures.
+Sunyata is often understood as "emptiness", but may also be understood differently, as in Mahayana scriptures.

 Sunyata is a Sanskrit noun derived from 'void'.
 Over time, many different philosophical schools or tenet-systems developed in order to explain the meaning of sunyata.
 The exact definition and extent of sunyata varies within the different Buddhist schools of philosophy.
 In Tibetan Buddhism, detailed dialogues between the perspectives of the various schools are preserved in order to train students.

 In the Cittamatra school it is said that the mind itself ultimately exists.
 In the Tathagatagarbha sutras the Buddha and Nirvana are stated to be real, eternal and filled with inconceivable, enduring virtues.
 Buddha in the Mahayana Mahaparinirvana Sutra also indicates that to view everything as empty is an unbalanced approach.
 The Tibetan version of the Mahayana Mahaparinirvana Sutra says that the attainment of nirvanic Liberation ("moksha") opens up a realm of utter bliss, joy, permanence, stability, and eternity (Dharmakshema "Southern" version).

 The Lotus Sutra (chapter 4) states that seeing all phenomena as empty (sunya) is not the highest Buddhic attainment, not the final "gain" or "advantage": the bliss of total Buddha-Wisdom supersedes even the vision of complete "emptiness", and Buddha-Wisdom transcends the perception of emptiness.

 The Angulimaliya Sutra explains further that "Liberation is not empty [of existence]" and "Buddha is eternal."

 Some others on the Void and Self